omardelarosa/assert-stdio/Readme.md

 ```javascript
 var expect = require('assert-stdio')
 expect("cat", [ "path/to/helloworld.txt" ]).to.equal("hello, world").end();
 ```

 ###assertion chaining
 ```javascript
 var expect = require('assert-stdio')
 expect("cat", [ "path/to/helloworld.txt" ]).to.equal("hello, world").end();
 ```

 ##Promises API

 To use Promises, you must include the plugin after the assert-stdio library has been required.
-When used,
+When used, the ``require`` function returns a [Promise](https://github.com/kriskowal/q) after being called.

 ```javascript
 var cmd = require('assert-stdio')